Competitive sports resume in England after 75-day shutdown - WHIZ News

 “It was hard work,” he said.
 “That will blow away the cobwebs.”

-Snooker’s Championship League was scheduled to start at 3 p.m. in Milton Keynes, north of London, with top-ranked Judd Trump in action in the first match.
+Snooker’s Championship League started in Milton Keynes, north of London, with top-ranked Judd Trump in action.

-There are 64 players competing in the tournament and they must all test negative for COVID-19 before entering the arena for matches.
+There were 64 players competing in the tournament that runs to June 11, and they all had to test negative for COVID-19 before entering the empty arena for matches.

 Soccer in England is set to resume on June 17 with two Premier League games.

-Note: This story has been corrected to show that Im Sophie is a dog, not a horse.